patcg-individual-drafts/ipa/details/encryption.md

    where data can be submitted to each helper party.

 2. In the upload stage, the record collector concurrently submits data to all of the helper parties.
-The helper parties then execute the MPC protocol, which can commence as soon as the first data becomes available.
+The helper parties then execute the MPC protocol, parts of which can commence as soon as the first data becomes available.

 3. In the final stage, shares of the results are published by each helper and retrieved by the record collector.
 The record collector combines these to